McAshesha/DeclarativeProgramming/README.md

 ## 💡 Notes:

 Feel free to use these solutions as a reference, but don’t copy them directly!
-Haskell is all about understanding the concepts.
+Haskell&SQL is all about understanding the concepts.
 If you spot a mistake or have a suggestion, feel free to open an issue!
 Let the functional magic guide you! 🌟

----

-Let me know if you need any changes or additions!